Slack (NASDAQ:WORK) CTO Cal Henderson Sells 1,500 Shares

-Slack (NASDAQ:WORK) CTO Cal Henderson sold 1,500 shares of the stock in a transaction on Thursday, August 29th.
-The shares were sold at an average price of $29.64, for a total transaction of $44,460.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Slack (NASDAQ:WORK) CTO Cal Henderson sold 1,500 shares of the stock in a transaction that occurred on Tuesday, September 3rd.
+The shares were sold at an average price of $28.41, for a total transaction of $42,615.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.

 Cal Henderson also recently made the following trade(s):